Hidden toxins in your home: Seek and destroy!

 Did you know you could make your own deodorant?
 I’ve had great success using this recipe.
 I’ve also been making my own shampoo for sometime.
 And toothpaste (don’t tell my sister-in-law dental hygienist, okay?).
 And I use coconut oil for both a moisturizer and hair serum.
 In fact, the only products I think I buy at this point in an actual “personal care” aisle are my toothbrush and dental floss.
 Weird?
 Maybe.
 Economical?
 Indeed.
 Empowering?
 You bet.
 Free from hidden toxins?
 YES!

-Be sure to check out my book Toxic Free for 70 recipes for both personal and home care.
+Be sure to check out my book All Natural Living for 70 recipes for both personal and home care.

 Raid your kitchen.